-In addition, DHHS decided that it will not publish the Rylan's Law Dashboard to the public during the emergency declaration.
-It had instead opted to publish the Dashboard once the DSS Business & Analytics team can appropriately incorporate data metrics once the emergency period ends.
+Accordingly, DHHS will not publish the Rylan's Law Dashboard to the public during the emergency declaration.
+We will begin to publish the Dashboard once the DSS Business & Analytics team can appropriately incorporate data metrics once the emergency period ends.
 Rylan's law requires DHHS to oversee a plan of regional supervision and accountability for the state social services system The Dashboard will be used in place of previous county-level reports and represents an integrated platform for county leadership to monitor progress on MOU performance measures.